raspberrypilearning/interactive-animation/en/step_6.md

 --- task ---
 Work on your animation until you get the effect you want.

-Try changing the timing of your animation by changing the numbers in `wait`{:class="block3control"} blocks.
+Try changing the timing of your animation by changing the value in the `wait`{:class="block3control"} block.
 You might also want to change the movement code for the sprite.

 **Tip:** It is always good to try one change at a time and test what it does so that you can easily undo any changes that you are not keen on, or make little changes as you go along.